SoftInstigate/restheart-website/index.md

                         are available from SoftInstigate, the company behind RESTHeart.
                     </h4>
                     <h4>
-                        For the Enterprise, the
+                        For the Enterprise, a business friendly
                         <a href="/license">
                             <strong>Commercial License</strong>
                         </a>
-                        overcomes the conditions of the AGPL.
+                        overcomes the limitations of the AGPL.
                     </h4>
                 </section>
             </article>